hao-to/ai-food-song-generator/README.md

 - More weird song styles
 - Maybe: autoplaying songs?
 - Maybe: saving lyrics to a file?
+- Optional: have your song read aloud using AI voices (enabled by ElevenLabs)
 - Maybe: never finishing serious projects again (because you'll create a one hit wonder or even a breakthrough album?) 🤷

 ## 💌 Author (me)